Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 • Defining your migration goals: Are you looking to consolidate tenants, clean up data, or improve collaboration?
 Clearly outline your objectives.

-• Aligning with your business: Involve stakeholders across the organization to ensure everyone is on the same page.
-This includes discussing cleanup, archiving, organizing, modernizing, testing, and training requirements.
+• Aligning with your business: Loop in key stakeholders across the organization to align on cleanup, archiving, organizing, modernizing, testing, and training needs.

 • Test and estimate: Run test migrations on a typical site to gauge complexity and timing.